Stacktape

 NameValue

-STP_TRIGGER_EVENT_DATAContains JSON stringified event from event integration that triggered this batch job.
+STP_TRIGGER_EVENT_DATAContains JSON stringified event from an event integration that triggered this batch job.

-STP_MAXIMUM_ATTEMPTSAbsolute amount of attempts this batch-job gets, before it is considered failed.
+STP_MAXIMUM_ATTEMPTSThe total number of attempts for this job before it is marked as failed.

 Logging